-Yes, it is required to have a guide when climbing Kilimanjaro.
+Yes, it is required to have a guide When To Climbing Kilimanjaro.
 This is for safety reasons and to ensure that climbers stay on designated trails and campsites.

-The cost of climbing Kilimanjaro can vary depending on the tour operator and the route chosen, but a typical climb can cost between $1,500 and $5,000.
+The Kilimanjaro Climb Cost can vary depending on the tour operator and the route chosen, but a typical climb can cost between $1,500 and $5,000.

 While previous climbing experience is helpful, it is not required to climb Kilimanjaro.
 However, it is important to be physically fit and mentally prepared for the climb.